SPD Course Review

 Fundamentals are important in any discipline.
 And since this course teaches some of the fundamentals of program design, I figured it would be important for me to learn.
 SPD comes from a reputable university, and is based on a book written by reputable authors.

-It’s an important course for beginner’s to take because it teaches a process for solving programming problems.
+It’s an important course for beginners to take because it teaches a process for solving programming problems.
 Many intro computer science or programming courses don’t teach this.
 They usually take a “tinker until it works” approach, which is not very helpful for harder problems.
 It’s great that they’re teaching such a process early in the curriculum as an intro course, because the concepts will be used for later courses and beyond.
 I think it fulfills a need in computer science education.
-That is, the need of learning a problem solving process.
+That is, the need of having a problem solving process.

-This course matters because it gives you good mental tools/models that will influence your thinking in a positive way moving forward.
-You will adopt good general habits such as properly defining the problem, coming up with good examples, test-driven development, the idea of templates, etc. You’ll have these ideas to think about when coming across any programming problem, and they will increase your chances of solving a problem.
-More of my thoughts overall towards the end of this article.
-But first, let’s go over a little background of the course and its structure.
+Beginner students can often get stuck staring at a problem, not knowing where to even start.
+SPD solves that problem by giving students a recipe to follow when approaching any programming problem.
+You will also adopt good general habits such as properly defining the problem, coming up with good examples, test-driven development, the idea of templates, etc. You’ll have these ideas to think about when coming across any programming problem, and they will increase your chances of solving a problem.

 Systematic Program Design is a course taught by Gregor Kiczales, a computer science professor at the University of British Colombia.
 He is best known for developing the concept of Aspect-Oriented Programming.
 However, this concept is not relevant to the course.
 Feel free to do some research if you want, but you don’t need to understand it in order to take this course.